gabriel-missel/gabriel-missel/README.md

 ## 🌍 Open Source - Brasil Transparente

 I’m the creator and an active contributor of **Brasil Transparente**, an open-source Brazilian project focused on increasing public spending transparency.
 Alongside a growing community, I help build tools to make government financial data more accessible and understandable for everyone.
+Currently all my GitHub contributions are focused there.

 ---